-The standard reference work for British seventeenth-century tokens, organised on a county-by-county basis, was produced by George Williamson over a century ago in 1891 but little work has done on the Norfolk issues since then.
-An initial (unpublished) catalogue of the Norfolk tokens in the Norwich Castle Museum collection was produced in 2013 and a more recent version incorporating an introduction to the series as a whole will be published early in 2016.
+The standard reference work for British seventeenth-century tokens, organised on a county-by-county basis, was produced by George Williamson over a century ago in 1891 but little work has been done on the Norfolk issues since then.
+An initial (unpublished) catalogue of the Norfolk tokens in the Norwich Castle Museum collection was produced in 2013 and a second version incorporating an introduction to the series as a whole was published in 2016 (below).
 Large numbers of tokens are found every year by metal detectorists operating in the county and some have kindly been donated to the museum such as a farthing token of John Tucke of Burnham Market showing a sugar loaf dated 1666 (below).

 2) Continuing research on the men and women who issued the Norfolk tokens.

 For example, Augustine Briggs of Norwich had tokens produced in the mid-1650s showing a cockerel (below).
 He was a Royalist in the Civil War and fought for the king at the siege of King’s Lynn in the summer of 1643.
 This led to his being stripped of his rank of alderman by the strongly Parliamentarian Corporation of Norwich but the Restoration of Charles II in 1660 revived Briggs’ fortunes.

 He was made sheriff in that year and went on to become Mayor of Norwich in 1670 and a Member of Parliament some years later (below left).
 He died in 1684 and was buried in St. Peter Mancroft where his memorial still stands today (below right).

 3) Plotting finds of tokens made by metal detectorists in order to analyse how widely different types of token circulated.